 |

-It was discovered as spherules of radial fibers to 0.3mm
+1979 as green to blue-green spherules of radial fibers to 0.3mm

 in diameter at the Christmas Mine in Gila County, Arizona, USA.
 Minute,